cristiangavriliu/e-assessment/README.md

 # E-Learning and Assessment Web Application

 ## Project Overview
-This project was developed as part of a Group Project during the **E-Assessment and E-Learning** course at **Ludwig Maximilian University of Munich (LMU)** in the **Summer Semester of 2024**.
+This project was developed as part of a Group Project during the **E-Assessment & Learning Analytics** course at **Ludwig Maximilian University of Munich (LMU)** in the **Summer Semester of 2024**.
 The goal of this project is to build an interactive **e-learning and assessment web application** that facilitates learning basic coding principles.

 ## Features